Running PMM Server Using AWS Marketplace

 Paste the instance in the Instance ID field of the Percona Monitoring and Management welcome page and click Submit.

+Click Submit and enter your user name and password in the dialog window that pops up.
 The PMM Server is now ready and the home page opens.

 You are creating a username and password that will be used for two purposes: